 - Named the No. 1 Mid-Major Assistant Coach in the nation by Hoop Scoop (2017)

 - Secured the No. 10 Recruiting Class in the Nation after first full year at Portland

-Bob Cantu is in his 23rd year as a college coach and is in his third season at the University of Portland after being named an assistant coach on June 14, 2016.
+Bob Cantu will be entering his 25th year as a college coach in the 2020-21 college basketball season.
+Last year he served as a consultant and observed many college and NBA practices and games.
+He previously completed 3 years at the University of Portland after being named an assistant coach on June 14, 2016.
 Terry Porter is the fourth NBA coach Cantu has worked under throughout his career.